defeat the enemy, strongholds and spiritual warfare

 YOUTUBE VIDEOS ATTRACT A VARIETY OF BUYERS

 Gillian: In my business, YouTube is the top of my funnel.
 It’s where most people discover me.
 But what I find is that it attracts all sorts of people.
-Some are a good fit and some are not.
+Some are a good fit, and some are not.
 Others are just there for the free.
-There are all sorts of reasons why somebody might not be a good fit.
+Somebody might not be a good fit for all sorts of reasons.
 I feel it’s a sorting ground where people can watch the videos, and if they want to take the next step, they can.
 For some of them, the next step is to buy.
 For others, the next step is to get on my email list or listen to the podcast.
-With YouTube, you get a variety of people, and a lot of them aren’t people who will ever choose to purchase.
+With YouTube, you get a variety of people, many of whom aren’t people who will ever choose to purchase.

 PODCASTING ATTRACTS READY-FOR-RESULTS BUYERS

 Gillian: Those who listen to the podcast are serious students and overachievers.
 In my case, with my podcast being mid-funnel for me, it attracts serious listeners.
 I have fewer people listening to my podcast than watching a YouTube video.
-On YouTube, I might have a hundred thousand people watch a YouTube video and that might turn into ten sales.
+I might have a hundred thousand people watching a YouTube video on YouTube, which might turn into ten sales.
 I don’t mean ten sales of a $27 product.
 I mean, ten sales of a $500 course and a $4,000 coaching program.
-It turns into some good money and is worth my time recording a fifteen-minute video.
+It turned into some good money and was worth my time recording a fifteen-minute video.
 But if you’re looking at a hundred thousand viewers to ten sales, that’s a poor conversion rate.

 OTHER FACTORS THAT CONTRIBUTE TO SALES

 Gillian: I don’t only focus on the conversion rate.
 The fact that extra people watched the video is a good thing.
-With the podcast, for example, I spend a similar amount of time recording an episode, but I don’t have to set up lights and things like that.
+For example, I spend similar time recording an episode on the podcast, but I don’t have to set up lights.
 Either way, both take me about an hour.
-YouTube videos normally take me a little bit longer.
-Probably only five thousand people listen to the podcast episode, maybe ten thousand for a really popular episode.
-But those five thousand people, turn into about five sales.
+YouTube videos usually take me a little bit longer.
+Probably only five thousand people listen to the podcast episode, maybe ten thousand for a favored episode.
+But those five thousand people turn into about five sales.

 Not everyone listens to podcasts, so for that reason, I appreciate having multiple types of media that I create so I can reach people in different spaces.
 That’s possible because I have a team and have been doing this for seven years.
 Start with one thing, do the one thing, and grow the one thing.
-Later, as you have capacity, meaning time, a team, and financial capacity, you can add a second method.
+Later, you can add a second method as you have capacity, time, a team, and financial capacity.

 IF YOUTUBE IS THE RIGHT PLATFORM FOR YOUR ONLINE BUSINESS

 Stef: That’s good to consider.
 This has been so valuable.
-If you are leaning into YouTube being your long-form content method, Gillian is an incredible resource for you.
+If you lean toward YouTube as your long-form content method, Gillian is an incredible resource.
 Where can we connect with you and listen to your show?

 Gillian: Thanks, Steph.
 If you are specifically interested in YouTube, Creator Fast Track is the place to go.
 Watch my YouTube channel for YouTube strategy, business strategy, and sales funnel strategy.